 - Reinstall Google Chrome

 If you’re having problems opening certain websites, perhaps you might want to try a different browser?
-UR Browser is similar to Chrome, but it focuses heavily on user security and privacy.
+Opera is similar to Chrome, but it focuses heavily on user security and privacy.

 Sometimes clearing the cache can help if Google Chrome isn’t loading pages properly.
 You can clear the cache using CCleaner: